 Author: Kate Boyd

-Kate is a third-year student studying Chemical and Biological Engineering with a minor in Spanish.
+Kate is a third-year student studying Chemical and Biological Engineering with minors in Spanish and Environmental Engineering.
 She is a committed Engineering Student Ambassador and member of the Honors program and Algae Club.
 She hails from Boulder, Colorado.

 If you have any questions, please feel free to reach out to the engineering ambassador team at email@example.com!